Rules for the York Literature Festival / York Mix Poetry Competition 2018

 Postal entries are not encouraged, as they add significantly to processing time and costs.

-If you have any questions or difficulties making an entry, please contact us on [email protected] with the words Poetry Competition in the Subject header.
+If you need to make a postal entry, first write to the organisers by email: contact us on [email protected] with the words Poetry Competition in the Subject header.

 There is a minimum entry fee of £20 for cheque payments (covering up to a five-poem entry).
 No postal entry will be accepted after the last post delivery of February 22.